-- A-139.
+- A-143.
 ASA supports maintenance and improvements of the U.S. waterway and navigation systems.
-(2019) - A-140.
+(2019) - A-144.
 ASA believes that monies deposited into the Inland Waterways Trust Fund should be used for new construction and major rehabilitation of navigation infrastructure.
-(2019) - A-141.
+(2019) - A-145.
 ASA supports additional and alternative financing measures to supplement the Inland Waterways Trust Fund (IWTF) to provide sufficient funds for new construction for major rehabilitation and maintenance needs.
 ASA supports additional and alternative financing measures to provide a steadier and more reliable funding stream that is needed to reduce U.S. Army Corps of Engineers project costs and timeframe for completion, excluding privatization.
-(2019) - A-142.
+(2019) - A-146.
 ASA supports the maintenance and improvement of river locks and dams which maintain water-shipping levels in a manner that sustains barge traffic and does not inhibit agricultural production.
 We believe available funding should first be directed toward maintaining and preserving the existing system.
 We support the necessary funding to modify and expand structures and facilities that increase transportation efficiency.
-(2018) - A-143.
+(2018) - A-147.
 ASA urges the U.S. Army Corps of Engineers and Congress to take actions necessary to ensure that sufficient funding is provided for dredging all ports and waterways including the Great Lakes and the St. Lawrence Seaway, to maintain the maximum authorized navigable depth to ensure the free movement of soybeans and soybean product domestically and internationally.
-(2014) - A-144.
-ASA supports legislation to require that all funds collected for the Harbor Maintenance Trust Fund (HMTF) are used for the intended purposes of waterways dredging and port maintenance. - A-145.
+(2014) - A-148.
+ASA supports legislation to require that all funds collected for the Harbor Maintenance Trust Fund (HMTF) are used for the intended purposes of waterways dredging and port maintenance. - A-149.
 ASA urges the U.S. Army Corp of Engineers (USACOE) to recognize flood control and navigation as their top priority.
-ASA also urges that their funding reflects and supports these priorities. - A-146.
+ASA also urges that their funding reflects and supports these priorities. - A-150.
 ASA urges the Department of Transportation (DOT), U.S. Army Corps of Engineers and other responsible agencies to expedite the process of rebuilding and reconstructing flood control structures.
-ASA opposes proposed Master Water Control Manuals that would cause seasonal flooding or restricted barge traffic on the nation's waterways.
+ASA opposes proposed Master

+Water Control Manuals that would cause seasonal flooding or restricted barge traffic on the nation's waterways.
 ASA opposes any diversion of river flows that would adversely impact barge transportation.
-(A-146 continues on next page.)

 - a.
-ASA supports keeping all river navigation systems important to agriculture open for use. - ASA supports maintaining full funding for all river navigation systems. - c.
+ASA supports keeping all river navigation systems important to agriculture open for use. - b.
+ASA supports maintaining full funding for all river navigation systems. - c.
 ASA opposes the actions by FEMA to expand a flood plain designation.
-(2019) - A-147.
+(2019) - A-151.
 ASA urges Congress and the Administration to adopt legislation and policies to minimize strikes, work slowdowns and lockouts that interrupt the flow of soybeans and other farm commodities to our customers.
-(2016) - A-148.
+(2016) - A-152.
 ASA supports the further development of West Coast Shipping of Midwest soybeans and soy products.
-(2014) - A-149.
+(2014) - A-153.
 The Jones Act should be amended so as to allow the shipment on the lowest cost vessels of U.S. agricultural commodities from one U.S. port to another.
-ASA also supports an exemption for bulk agricultural commodities from the Jones Act. - A-150.
-ASA supports the aggressive pursuit of container shipping of soybeans and soybean products. - A-151.
+ASA also supports an exemption for bulk agricultural commodities from the Jones Act. - A-154.
+ASA supports the aggressive pursuit of container shipping of soybeans and soybean products. - A-155.
 ASA supports the creation of inland container handling ports facilitating the growth of containerized soybean shipments along the inland waterway.
-(2019) - A-152.
-ASA supports expanded dredging of Lower Mississippi River Ship Channel to increase the operating river channel depth from 45 to 50 feet.
-(2019)
+(2019) - A-156.
+ASA supports expanded dredging of Lower Mississippi River Ship Channel to increase the operating river channel depth to 50 feet.
+(2020). - A-157.
+ASA supports the dredging of the Port of Catoosa and the Arkansas River to attain a depth of 12 feet to support loading of barges to capacity.
+(2020)